 The story behind Bond's Vesper Martini

 A Vesper Martini comprises three shots London dry gin, one shot vodka and half a shot dry French wine aperitif.
-It is James Bond's drink of choice and thanks to the movies is ordered with the specification for it to be "shaken not stirred".
+It's James Bond's drink of choice and, thanks to the movie franchise, is famously ordered with the specification for it to be "shaken not stirred".
 But, how did Bond come to drink Vespers?

 This variation on the Dry Martini was created by the mind of author Ian Fleming, the result of various influences, and made famous by its inclusion in his first James Bond novel, Casino Royale, published in 1953.

-In chapter seven Bond explains to a Casino bartender exactly how to make and serve the drink: "In a deep champagne goblet.
-Three measures of Gordon's, one of vodka, half a measure of Kina Lillet [now called Lillet Blanc].
+In chapter seven Bond explains to a Casino bartender exactly how to make and serve the drink.
+"In a deep champagne goblet.
+Three measures of Gordon's, one of vodka, half a measure of Kina Lillet.
 Shake it very well until it's ice-cold, then add a large slice of lemon peel."